 Injuries during air travel can be claimed under the Montreal Convention 1999.

-Holiday Compensation Claims from UK based companies are run on a No Win No Fee Basis, which means that we will initiate the claim for free, so
+Holiday Compensation Claims from UK based companies are run on a No Win No Fee Basis, which means that we will initiate the claim for free, so that there is no cost to you pursuing compensation until, if the claim is suceesful, full settlement has been reached.

 It is useful to gather evidence in support of your claim.
 Keep All Receipts for extraordinary costs for travel, accommodation, medication or hospital treatment.
 Keep a record of all the details, dates and times with names and addresses of any witnesses.